lookit/lookit-docs/docs/source/researchers-start-here.rst

 5. What happens next?
 ^^^^^^^^^^^^^^^^^^^^^^^

 a) Go to your study page and choose Submit under the Study Status heading.
-Then send an email to Melissa (mekline@mit.edu) to let her know your study is ready to post.
-NB: you have to both click submit and let Melissa know.
 Studies are reviewed to make sure they meet our `terms of use <https://docs.google.com/forms/d/e/1FAIpQLScg6geDk8iDYfTBtuNPyfNaTyGfROuXiSw6jUPHv3b5KSWC0Q/viewform>`__ and
 :ref:`basic requirements <basic_review_checklist>` for all links posted on the platform.